mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 library provides facilities to convert the same _point_ to the `quantity_point` class templates expressed in terms of different origins.

-For this purpose, we can either use:
+For this purpose, we can use either:

 - A converting constructor: